m2dsupsdlclass/lectures-labs/installation_instructions.md

 Follow the instructions of the Anaconda page to install anaconda on your laptop.

-Alternatively, the lighter-weight miniconda command line:
+Alternatively, feel free to use the lighter-weight miniconda command line:

    https://docs.conda.io/en/latest/miniconda.html